miho/VRL-Documentation/vrl-studio/what-is-vrl-studio.md

 		}
 	}

 To create a VRL interface for this class no additional code is required.
+To categorize classes recent VRL versions may require one additional annotation, e.g., `@ComponentInfo(name=AddIntegers, category="Custom")` that contains the category information.

 ![Add Integers][]